aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/batch/_index.md

 {{% alert style="info" %}}

-Please keep in mind that writing a concurrent batch request may not be very simple to obtain the precise faultless processing logic.
+If you want to obtain the precise faultless processing logic, writing a concurrent batch request may not be very simple.
 Since correctness is the central issue of any concurrent model, you need to design order-independent access to cloud storage files carefully.

 {{% /alert %}}

 ### Sequential Request Processing

-In some practical scenarios, it is required to execute a series of operations in a certain order step-by-step.
+In some practical scenarios it is required to execute a series of operations in a certain order step-by-step.
 A developer is supposed to do it by creating a chain of sequentially connected inner requests, using the ***dependsOn*** parameter.

 Sequential request processing is currently under development and will be activated in the immediate future.